KTH-SML/level_set_toolchain/README.md

 These examples have presets just to be illustrative, go ahead and change them to match the requirements of your project.

-### Using levelsets in Python
+### Python - Using levelsets

-Since it is typically inconvenient to use MATLAB in most robotics or hardware-based control projects, we have written a simple Python interface for working with the output of the Level Set Toolbox and helperOC.
-Once you have computed the reachable sets of interest, you can load them into Python using scipy's `loadmat` function and then contstruct a `GridData` object using the data.
-The `GridData` class is defined in `py_interface/grid.py`.
-In addition to allowing you to access the data in the MATLAB outputs, the `GridData` also includes some methods for interporating the data, computing the sub- or super-level sets (which correspond to reachable sets, depending on your formulation), etc. Again, we have provided a basic example of using the `GridData` class on varying reachable set representations.
-See `py_interface/rs_example.py` for more details.

-**Todo**:
-- Generate documentation and link example scripts

-## Setup

-In order to globally install the Python package referencing the local `resources` directory execute
+In order to globally install the Python package referencing the local `resources` directory execute the following in the root directory of this repository
 ```bash
 pip install -e .
 ```

+**Basic package structure:**

+Since it is typically inconvenient to use MATLAB in most robotics or hardware-based control projects, we have written a simple Python interface for working with the output of the Level Set Toolbox and helperOC.
+Once you have computed the reachable sets of interest, you can load them into Python using scipy's `loadmat` function and then contstruct a `GridData` object using the data.

+You can find all Python classes in the package `pylevel`.
+The package `pylevel` is composed of a wrapper, which is a subclass of the `loader` to load the ma file from MATLAB.
+This wrapper class creates sublevel instances of the GridData class to facilitate convenient access to value functions across grid indices.

+You can find some basic examples of how to use the `pylevel` package under `./examples`.

-### Add custom dataset
+### Python - Add custom dataset
 In order to add your own generated dataset simply follow the following steps.

 1. Generate the dataset in MATLAB and store the `your_file.m` file under `./resources/your_name/your_file.m`